Andy Hug’s Axe Kick

 Many styles raise the knee up first before they axe kick.
 This adds deceptiveness, fooling your opponent into thinking another kind of kick is coming.
 In contrast, Andy Hug swept his leg up with his knee locked, allowing for more speed and commitment.

 By bringing his foot up in a wide arc, Andy was able to take advantage of his adversaries blind spot from behind his guard and catch him unaware.

 Because Andy swept his leg up with such great force, his body followed along with it.
 This closed distance and added force to his kick.
 Notice that Andy pivoted on the ball of his foot, opening up his hips for greater extension.

 Step 3: Push your hips out as your drive your foot down.

 Andy threw his hips forward and leaned back as he completed his kick.
 This added even more range and shifted his momentum forward and downward.
 Instead of letting gravity do the work, Andy accelerated his foot towards his target until the moment of impact.
 The results speak for themselves.

-Feel free to leave any suggestions on what to break down next in the comment section.
-Until next time, this has been David Christian from Modern Martial Artist wishing you happy training.
+This has been David Christian from Modern Martial Artist wishing you happy training.

 Books by David Christian of The Modern Martial Artist